Microsoft-Web/DEMO-GeekQuiz-Web-API-Windows-Store/DEMO.md

 1. Highlight the call to the `return WinJS.Class.define` function.

 	> **Speaking point:** Explain that this the way that you can create classes with WinJS.
 Source [here](http://msdn.microsoft.com/en-us/library/windows/apps/br229813.aspx).
-The class that we are creating is a view model.
-The set of properties of a view model instance at a particular point in time represent the state of the view.
+The class that we are creating is a ViewModel.
+The set of properties of a ViewModel instance at a particular point in time represent the state of the view.

 1. Highlight the line highlighted in the following code snippet: